FREQUENTLY ASKED QUESTIONS

 A:

 The Alexa Rose Foundation is a non-profit committed to helping individual artists in Ada County and Canyon County, Idaho.
 We award grants up to $5,000 to artists of all mediums, including literary, visual, performing and cinematic arts.
-However, all art forms are supported, even those that do not strictly fit into the aforementioned categories.
+However, all art forms are supported, even those that do not strictly fit into the those categories.
 Podcasters, puppeteers, dancers, acrobats, opera singers and animators are all welcome.

 Any resident of Ada County or Canyon County, Idaho with a passion for creative work, including any individuals who are descendants of one or more Boise River Valley tribes are eligible.
 Tribal applicants need not reside in these counties, but must note their tribal affiliation.